 Completion of UE Edge Computing Discovery phase:

 18. List of suitable “5GMS AS” EAS instances: The EES/5GMS AF responds to the EEC with a list of “5GMS AS” EAS instances and their characteristics in an EAS discovery response (see Table 8.5.3.3-1 in [16]).
+Every EAS instance in the list satisfies the requirements defined in the provisioned edge processing resource template.

-19. Select preferred “5GMS AS” EAS instance: The AC and/or EC select(s) a “5GMS AS” EAS instance from the provided list, based on the AC’s desired criteria.
+19. Select preferred “5GMS AS” EAS instance: The AC and/or EEC/Media Session Handler select(s) a “5GMS AS” EAS instance from the provided list, based on the AC’s desired criteria.

 After successful discovery of a “5GMS AS” EAS instance, the actual streaming session may start in the 5GMS Session phase: